 Instead of getting confused, here below are some guiding aspects that can help choose the right camping tent for your occasion outdoors.

-The design is another very key element as to determine the use of the gadget.
-Many aspects of the design gives you certain advantages.
+The design is another very key element to determine the use of the gadget.
+Many aspects of the design give you certain advantages.
 A good pointy one will do doo against strong wind.
-If you have a undulation on the rooftop, there will be water there that will drip or weigh down the tent.
+If you have an undulation on the rooftop, there will be water there that will drip or weigh down the tent.
 Good designs can channel air inside the canopy for fresh breathable air.

 The weight is indeed important because you will go camping.
 That means you will be going on long walks before you settle down for the night.
-If its too heavy, it’ll wear you down.
-You want it to be light so that it don’t add too much weight in you backpack.
+If it’s too heavy, it’ll wear you down.
+You want it to be light so that it doesn’t add too much weight to your backpack.

-Light and air is a luxury.
+Light and air are a luxury.
 Good tents are designed in ways that allow plenty of light in through a window or transparent doors or roofs.
 Besides, you need good access to air.
 You don’t want crazy insects getting inside the tent, so you will close it up.
-But, the air has to keep moving through to supply oxygen through the entire night.
+But, the air has to keep moving through to supply oxygen throughout the entire night.

 Fiber Glass/SS Poles

 The poles are the foundation of the tent.
-It is at the pole where the bad thing happens most of the times.
+It is at the pole where the bad thing happens most of the time.
 So, make sure you get good strong poles, strong but not heavy.
-You don’t want more eight with the fabric.
+You don’t want more than eight with the fabric.
 Know your system.
-Know how to set you one up and undo it correctly.
-Get the good material; like fiber glass or SS.
+Know how to set your one up and undo it correctly.
+Get a good material; like fiberglass or SS.
 And take good care of them.
-You tent will be fine for years.
+Your tent will be fine for years.

-Waterproof is another important feature of any tent for obvious reasons.
-You don’t want to wake up in the morning soaking into the ground.
+Waterproofing is another important feature of any tent for obvious reasons.
+You don’t want to wake up in the morning soaking in the ground.
 Sudden rain can pour water all over your camping plans.
 You get the idea, waterproofing is essential unless you plan on doing deserts in the summer.

-Here’s another bonus feature that can be of particularly good use when you are at the jungle in the night and the fire is about to go out.
+Here’s another bonus feature that can be of particularly good use when you are in the jungle at the night and the fire is about to go out.
 You can hear a million different insects.
-But, your tent has insect repellant features to save your bottom and a mesh net to keep those vampire-like mosquitoes out.
+But, your tent has insect-repellant features to save your bottom and a mesh net to keep those vampire-like mosquitoes out.
 You’ll be happy to have it when you need it.